luiscoco/Java_8-new-features-samples/README.md

 }
 ```

-Explanation
+**Explanation**

-Flattening and Tokenizing: flatMap transforms the stream of lines into a stream of individual words.
+**Flattening and Tokenizing**: flatMap transforms the stream of lines into a stream of individual words

-Filtering Stop Words: filter eliminates common words.
+**Filtering Stop Words**: filter eliminates common words

-Word Counting: collect with groupingBy and counting creates a map with word frequencies.
+**Word Counting**: collect with groupingBy and counting creates a map with word frequencies

-Sorting and Top 10: The resulting stream of map entries is sorted in reverse order based on word count, limited to the top 10, and finally printed.
+**Sorting and Top 10**: The resulting stream of map entries is sorted in reverse order based on word count, limited to the top 10, and finally printed

-Sentiment Analysis: An average sentiment score across all reviews is calculated.
+**Sentiment Analysis**: An average sentiment score across all reviews is calculated

-Key Points
+**Key Points**

-Stream Chaining: Multiple stream operations link together, expressing the analysis compactly
+**Stream Chaining**: Multiple stream operations link together, expressing the analysis compactly

-Collectors: groupingBy and counting are handy collectors for aggregation
+**Collectors**: groupingBy and counting are handy collectors for aggregation

-Custom Functions: The calculateSentiment function (even though stubbed out here) illustrates integration of external logic
+**Custom Functions**: The calculateSentiment function (even though stubbed out here) illustrates integration of external logic

 ## 8. Lambda APIs (java.util.function) (JEP 109)

 https://openjdk.org/jeps/109

 ## 9. Date Time (java.time) (JSR 310, JEP 150)